 - Respond to the climate emergency with environmentally sustainable new homes and landscape

 - Positively contribute to local life by encouraging residents to be actively involved in their neighbourhood

 - Create a sustainable community for the long-term.

 If you have any questions about the scheme or would like to provide your feedback, please get in touch via the Contact us section of our website.

 If you’d like to register your interest in this, or any of our projects, please fill out a form here.

 We consulted on our proposals in October 2020; you can still download our public consultation material here and read our response to the most frequently asked and important questions raised.

-If you’re interested in finding out more about Custom and Self-Build in the area, and to sign up to the register to get notified when plots become available, follow the link below to Wealden District Council’s website.
+If you like the idea of Custom and Self-Build in Horam, visit Wealden District Council’s website to support our application.
+And if you’re interested in finding out more about Custom and Self-Build in the area, and to sign up to the register to get notified when plots become available, follow the link below to Wealden District Council’s website.